adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Come along, then, my dear," said the King, climbing down from his throne with some difficulty, because he was fat; "I’ll show you the way."

 He approached a wall of the cave and waved his hand.
-In- stantly an opening appeared, through which Ozma boldly passed.
+Instantly an opening appeared, through which Ozma boldly passed.
 She found herself in a splendid hall.
 The ceilings were composed of great arches that rose far above her head.
 Ozma passed from one room to another.
 Upon the mantels, and on many shelves and brackets and tables, were clustered ornaments, made out of all sorts of metals, glass, china, stones and marbles.
 There were vases, and figures of men and animals, and graven platters and bowls, and mosaics of precious gems, and many other things.
 Pictures, too, were on the walls, and the underground palace was a museum of rare and curious and costly objects.

-Ozma began to wonder which of all the numerous orna- ments were the transformations of the royal family of Ev.
+Ozma began to wonder which of all the numerous ornaments were the transformations of the royal family of Ev.
 She looked at a silver candelabra that had ten branches, and thought: "This may be the Queen of Ev and her ten children."
 So she touched it and uttered aloud the word "Ev".
 But the candelabra remained as it was before.

 Then she wandered into another room and touched a china lamb.
 But again she was unsuccessful.
 Three guesses; four guesses; five, six, seven, eight, nine and ten she made, and still not one of them was right!

 The girl shivered a little and grew pale.
 She resolved not to be hasty, and strolled through all the rooms.
 Finally, she shut her eyes tightly, and then advanced blindly.
 Her hand came in contact with an object upon a small round table.
 She did not know what it was, but she pronounced the word "Ev."

 The Nome King has gained a new ornament.
 Upon the edge of the table rested a pretty grasshopper from a single emerald.
 It was all that remained of Ozma of Oz.

 In the throne room the Nome King suddenly smiled.
 "Next!" he said, in his pleasant voice.
-"The next may have

-twelve guesses, instead of eleven, for there are now twelve persons transformed into ornaments."
+"The next may have twelve guesses, instead of eleven, for there are now twelve persons transformed into ornaments."

 "I’ll go," said the Tin Woodman.

 And then he followed the Nome King to the entrance to the palace.

-The Nome King Laughs
+## The Nome King Laughs

 In a moment the King returned to his throne and lighted his pipe.